-In respect of Drinagh Bog, jobs would have included those to facilitate fuel peat production.
+In respect of Drinagh Bog Phase 2, jobs would have included those to facilitate horticultural peat and fuel peat production.

-As the primary employer in many Midland counties, Bord na Móna played a central role in building communities through several initiatives, including Education bursaries, support of local sporting clubs, the provision of community gain funds, charity programmes and the provision and building of amenity areas.
+As the primary employer in many Midland counties, Bord na Móna played a central role in building communities through several initiatives, including Education bursaries, support of local sporting clubs, the provision of community gain funds, charity programmes and the provision and building of amenity areas."

 These job numbers have now declined with the cessation of peat extraction at this bog.
-It is anticipated that the scheme (PCAS) will provide some employment for a team of workers at this site for a period of time (> 1 year) and operational staff will also be required for the lifetime of the wind farm.
+It is anticipated that the scheme (PCAS) will provide some employment for a team of workers at this site for a period of time (> 1 year).